crypticdefense/audits/README.md

 # About CrypticDefense

 **Top-ranked web3 security researcher (2x 🏆1st place)** with a focus on AMMs, lending protocols, and bridges.
 Computer Science graduate, experienced judge for security competitions, and former developer specializing in debugging medical imaging software.
-Able to secure both Solana and EVM projects.

 ## 📊 Contest Highlights